MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOptions.md

 ##### out_data_path

-character vector containing paths for writing new output data files.
+list of strings containing paths for writing new output data files.
 New data files will be written to the first path that exists.
 The default is to write to the current working directory.
 This will be ignored if outDataPath is specified in the active compute context.